John Sadak

 John Sadak (born September 15, 1979) is an American TV/radio sports announcer with the Cincinnati Reds, CBS Sports, Westwood One radio, CBS Sports Network, the ESPN family of networks and Fox Sports 1.

 Personal life

 Sadak is a two-time Rowan University graduate and a New York City native.
-The Brick Memorial High School alumnus who grew up in Edgewater, New Jersey and Brick Township, New Jersey lives in the Pike Creek area of Wilmington, Delaware.
+The Brick Memorial High School alumnus who grew up in Edgewater, New Jersey and Brick Township, New Jersey lives in greater Cincinnati, Ohio.

 Broadcasting career

 Sadak's broadcast work includes the play-by-play of NFL football, NBA basketball, MLB baseball, college football, basketball, baseball, softball, ice hockey, soccer, lacrosse, volleyball, water polo and field hockey.
 Sadak's work has aired on CBS Sports, Westwood One, CBS Sports Network, WGN-TV, NBC Sports Chicago, ESPNU, ESPNEWS, ESPN Radio, ESPN3, Longhorn Network, Fox Sports 1, Fox Sports 2, Root Sports, Fox College Sports, The Comcast Network, Comcast SportsNet, and Verizon FiOS1.

 He has provided on-site reports for the Philadelphia Phillies, 76ers, and Flyers for ESPN Radio National.
 He spent nearly a decade as the voice of Princeton Tigers men's basketball, Delaware Fighting Blue Hens women's basketball, and the Wilmington Blue Rocks.

 Beginning in 2015, Sadak's Westwood One work expanded to include the NCAA men's basketball tournament, the NCAA women's basketball Final Four, and the NFL on Westwood One.
 For five seasons (2013–17) he served as the lead TV/radio voice of the Triple-A affiliate of the New York Yankees, the Scranton/Wilkes-Barre RailRiders.
 Starting with the 2018–19 season, he began working select games as a fill-in TV voice for the Chicago Bulls on both WGN-TV and NBC Sports Chicago.
 In 2019, he joined the New York Mets Radio Network as a fill-in radio announcer covering New York Mets games on WCBS.